Successful social media marketing is exactly what you need for your business to grow.

-FaceBook is the social media giant, of course.
+Facebook is the social media giant, of course.
 LinkedIn is also great for businesses to have a presence.

 Selling directly to consumers?
-FaceBook is your best bet.
+Facebook is your best bet.
 Targeting a younger audience?
 Snapchat or Instagram might perform the best.

 But, seeing a competitor with tons of followers and engagement should prompt you to move that particular social media channel to the top of the list.

-It’s far better to choose one or two channels and really invest in them than five or six channels and spread the message to thin.
+It’s far better to choose one or two channels and really invest in them than five or six channels and spread the message too thin.

 4. Employ a Qualified Manager

 …or the cheapest per hour rate with no regard for whether or not they are “built” for the job.

-The person needs to understand how to lay out posts, choose content, and engage with followers in a way that builds toward success.
+The person needs to understand how to lay outposts, choose content, and engage with followers in a way that builds toward success.